-Those who suffer with pride find it difficult to compliment and congratulate others without feeling a trace or bout of envy.
+Those who suffer from pride find it difficult to compliment and congratulate others without feeling a trace or bout of envy.
 Rather they talk louder than anyone else, always have a one-up attitude and fish for compliments.

 But pride is a double-edged sword and there is a fine line between the sin and the virtue.
-Having self-respect and taking pride in your appearance for example us a virtue, just don’t obsess over it.
+Having self-respect and taking pride in your appearance, for example, us a virtue, just don’t obsess over it.

 To balance your sense of pride you need to adopt humility whereby you accept compliments with poise and have a modest opinion about yourself.
 Humility is arguably the most difficult quality to develop as it comes from an inner-knowing, having confidence and trust in yourself without having to prove anything to others.

 To bring more order into your life, start by balancing the deadly sins and heavenly virtues.
 You have to live and it is natural to have urges, and committing a “sin” does not make it a deadly sin unless it is taken to one extreme without being balanced by its opposite virtue.

 But likewise, if you are a goody-two-shoes and refrain from committing any of the seven sins, you could also be missing out in your spiritual growth, because you do not have balance and order in your life.
 So live a little, because you can be a sinner and a saint!

 Master Mind Content offers an 11-step self-development program which includes easy-to-learn yet powerful techniques to change mental conditioning.
 Our teaching combines modern science with ancient wisdom.
 The science explains ancient myth from a psychological and biological point-of-view, but the visualisations within ancient myths help you remember the science.
 Click anywhere in this text to find out more.